Kendler named a 2023 3Arts Awardee

 Above: An image from NRDC's Save the Monarchs campaign

-In 2014 through 2015 I will be Artist-in-Residence at NRDC (National Resource Defense Council) -- one of the nation's largest environmental organizations, and a huge force for positive change with over 1.4 million members.
-I am honored to be the organization's first A.I.R., and grateful for their generous $15,000 grant in support of the residency.
+Beginning in 2014, I will be Artist-in-Residence at NRDC (National Resource Defense Council) -- one of the nation's largest environmental organizations, and a huge force for positive change with over 1.4 million members.
+I am honored to be the organization's first A.I.R., and grateful for their generous initial $15,000 grant in support of the residency.

 During the residency I will collaborate with conservation scientists, lawyers & activists working on biodiversity and climate and travel to on-site conservation efforts, including lobbying in DC.
 I hope to use this platform to create projects that nurture more intimate relationships with the natural world, raise awareness on the the extinction crisis & (perhaps literally) plant the seeds for radical change.
 More news to follow on projects & events which will come of the residency in the coming year.